Miss America 1984: Overview

 During the preliminaries for the Miss America 1984 pageant, Vanessa Williams won "Preliminary Swimsuit" and "Preliminary Talent" (with a vocal performance of "Happy Days Are Here Again").
-She was also crowned Miss America 1984 on September 17, 1983 (becoming the first African American woman to win the title).
+She was crowned Miss America 1984 on September 17, 1983 (becoming the first African American woman to win the title).
 Williams later commented that she was one of five minority contestants that year, noting that ballet dancer Deneen Graham "had already had a cross burned on her front yard because she was the first black Miss North Carolina [1983]."
 She also pointed out that "Suzette Charles was the first runner-up, and she was biracial.
 But when the press started, when I would go out on the - on the tour and do my appearances, and people would come up and say they never thought they'd see the day that it would happen; when people would want to shake my hand, and you'd see tears in their eyes, and they'd say, I never thought I'd see it in my lifetime - that's when, you know, it was definitely a very special honor."
-Williams' reign as Miss America was not without its challenges and controversies, however.
+Williams' reign as Miss America saw challenges and controversies, however.
 For the first time in pageant history, a reigning Miss America was the target of death threats and hate mail.
 In addition, ten months into her reign as Miss America, Williams received an anonymous phone call stating nude photos of her (taken before her pageant days) would be published in Penthouse.
 The publication of these photos ultimately led to her resignation as Miss America.

 Williams believed the photographs were private and had been destroyed; she claims she never signed a release permitting the photos to be used.
 The black-and-white photos dated back to 1982 (the year before she won the Miss America Pageant), when she worked as an assistant and makeup artist for Mount Kisco, New York photographer Tom Chiapel.
 According to Williams, Chiapel said that "he had a concept of having two models pose nude for silhouettes.
 Basically to make different shapes and forms.
 The light would be behind the models.
 I was reluctant, but since he assured me that I would be the only one to see them and I would not be identifiable in the photographs, I agreed.
 He had also gotten another model to agree to this."
 Hugh Hefner, the publisher of Playboy, was initially offered the photos, but turned them down, stating: "The single victim in all of this was the young woman herself, whose right to make this decision was taken away from her.
 If she wanted to make this kind of statement, that would be her business, but the statement wasn't made by her."
 Penthouse published the photos without her permission in 1984, however, in what the PBS documentary Miss America described as "the most successful issue of Penthouse magazine ever printed, netting publisher Bob Guccione a windfall profit of $14 million."